migtools/mig-controller/docs/scenarios/nfs-pv/README.md

 ```

 To verify that the MySQL database is running, we can check the Pod logs.
+If you forgot to set `quiescePods: true` and selected a PV action `move`, you should expect to see error messages regarding failure to acquire the database lock until you manually scale down MySQL on the *source cluster*.
+This is because each MySQL instance would be connected to the same NFS mount.

 ```
+# Assuming we set 'quiescePods: true' using PV action 'move', we shouldn't see any errors acquiring the lock
 $ oc logs mysql-1-vs9b6 | tail

 2019-05-30T17:52:39.696393Z 0 [Warning] 'user' entry 'mysql.sys@localhost' ignored in --skip-name-resolve mode.